DETAILED ACTION

 As per claim 9, Olson teaches the method according to claim 1, wherein extracting the data structure of the code includes generating an abstract syntax tree of the code and generating a control flow graph from the abstract syntax tree (Optionally, the method comprises generating a call graph by integrating the abstract syntax tree (AST) with a control and a dataflow of the source code, wherein the call graph represents calling relationships between subroutines in a computer program.
 Olson, [0022]).

-As per claim 10, Olson teaches the method according to claim 1, wherein each software component includes a software package and/or a function and/or a library (the source code comprises at least one of a method, a class, a package or variable names along with comments and string literals.
+As per claim 10, Olson teaches the method according to claim 1, wherein each of the external software component includes a software package and/or a function and/or a library (the source code comprises at least one of a method, a class, a package or variable names along with comments and string literals.
 Olson, [0029], see also The library analysis is performed using a software component analysis tool.
 Olson, [0084]).

 As per claim 11, Olson teaches the method according to claim 1, wherein the evaluating, for at least one identified software component, whether the software component is associated with a known vulnerability, is based on a comparison of identifiers and/or metadata (The machine learning (ML) model optionally manages integration with client codebases and securely stores the source code and associated metadata.
 Olson, [0074]).